zellyirigon/data_cleansing_preprocessing_with_numpy/README.md

 - **Description:** Historical exchange rates data between the US Dollar and the Euro sourced from Yahoo Finance.

 ## Objectives

-1. **Data Cleaning:** Prepare the datasets by addressing missing values and ensuring data consistency.
+- **Data Cleaning:** Prepare the datasets by addressing missing values and ensuring data consistency.

-2. **Real-Time Analytics:** Utilize Numpy for real-time data processing and analysis, demonstrating the scalability and efficiency of this Python package. 📈
+- **Real-Time Analytics:** Utilize NumPy for real-time data processing and analysis, demonstrating the scalability and efficiency of this Python package. 📈

-3. **Insight Generation:** Extract meaningful insights from the data to support informed decision-making processes.
+- **Insight Generation:** Extract meaningful insights from the data to support informed decision-making processes.

 ## Implementation Details

-This project leverages the capabilities of Python and Numpy to enable real-time analytics on large datasets.
+This project leverages the capabilities of Python and NumPy to enable real-time analytics on large datasets.
 It is part of the curriculum at the Data Science Academy, guiding participants through hands-on experience with Big Data technologies. 🎓

 ## References